im2fast4u/im2fast4u.github.io/_posts/2025-09-23-post-string-theory.md

 ## The Problem
 The problem is that there needs to be 26 dimensions for string theory to be consistent.
 We, humans move in three dimensions: up/down, left/right, and forward/backward, while strings move in multiple dimensions.
 It also predicted that there is a particle faster than light called a tachyon.

 For string theory to be *internally consistent*, there has to be additional spacial dimentions.
 We, humans move in three dimensions: up/down, left/right, and forward/backward, while strings move in multiple dimensions.
 Depending on the version of string theory, there could be a different number of dimensions.
 For example, superstring theory requires 10 dimensions, while bosonic string theory requires 26 dimensions.
+These dimensions are compactfied, which means they are curled up and we can't them.

 *To be continued...*